Healthcare experts call to ‘make it easier’ for people with lung cancer symptoms to get tests

 “Had I had the opportunity to request an x-ray, I would have taken myself off for one.
 My wife would have made sure of it!”

-Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, said: “Far too often we hear stories of people like Nick whose lung cancer could have been diagnosed sooner.
+Paula Chadwick, our chief executive, said: “Far too often we hear stories of people like Nick whose lung cancer could have been diagnosed sooner.
 It is imperative we do everything we can to change this.

 “We are making progress, largely through screening with 76% of those caught at stages 1 and 2.